Lincoln University: 2024 Requirements, Scores & GPAs | CampusReel

 What Is Lincoln University’s Acceptance Rate?

-As you can see, Lincoln University is just as competitive as it was last year.
+As you can see, Lincoln University is a little easier to get into than last year.

 Acceptance rate alone does not indicate your likelihood for getting into Lincoln University - it’s a very high level understanding of the true competition.
 Use the acceptance rate as a general guide for curating a list of 10-15 schools that fall into different ranges of competitiveness.
 Then, use the below data to get a deeper understanding of how your application will compare to the rest of the pool.